Applied Numerical Optimization

 3. Special Optimization Problems

-The material of the lecture course is explored in the laboratory course using the Matlab optimization toolbox.
+The material of the lecture course is explored in the laboratory course using Python in Jupyter Notebooks.